Unified Patent Court (UPC): Opt-Out Strategy for Granted European Patents and European Patent Applications

 Unitary Patent System: Start of the Transitional Measures on January 1, 2023

-The President of the Court of Appeal of the Unified Patent Court (UPC) and the Chairman of the Administrative Committee of the UPC recently announced that the transitional measures for the introduction of the Unitary patents will start on January 1, 2023.
-As of this date, all applicants for European patents having received a Rule 71 (3) EPC communication from the European Office (EPO) may file an early request for unitary effect or a request for a delay in issuing the decision to grant a European patent.
-Moreover, from March 1, 2023 on applicants for European patents will have the right to opt-out from the UPC.
+The President of the Court of Appeal of the Unified Patent Court (UPC) and the Chairman of the Administrative Committee of the UPC recently announced that transitional measures for the introduction of Unitary patents will begin on January 1, 2023.
+From this date onwards, applicants for European patents who have received a Rule 71 (3) EPC communication from the European Office (EPO) will have the option to file an early request for unitary effect or request a delay in the decision to grant a European patent.
+Additionally, from March 1, 2023, applicants for European patents will have the right to opt-out from the UPC.

-The transitional measures enable applicants for European patents to file an early request for unitary effect, which will allow the EPO to register unitary effect immediately after the start of the UPC system (intended starting date: June 1, 2023).
-The request has to be filed using the EPO form 7000 (request for unitary effect) or via EPO Online Filing 2.0.
+Under the transitional measures, applicants for European patents can file an early request for unitary effect.
+This will allow the EPO to register unitary effect immediately after the UPC system begins on June 1, 2023.
+The request must be submitted using either EPO form 7000 (request for unitary effect) or EPO Online Filing 2.0.

-If the language of the proceedings of the European patent application was German or French, an English translation of the full specification (description, claims and figures) must be submitted together with the request.
-If the language of the proceedings was English, a translation of the full specification into either German or French language must be submitted together with the request.
+If the proceedings of the European patent application were conducted in German or French, an English translation of the full specification (description, claims, and figures) must be included with the request.
+If the proceedings were conducted in English, a translation of the full specification into either German or French must be provided.

-If a request for unitary effect is validly filed, the EPO will automatically register unitary effect once the UPC has started and will communicate the date of the registration of the Unitary Patent.
+Once a valid request for unitary effect is filed, the EPO will automatically register unitary effect upon the start of the UPC and communicate the date of registration of the Unitary Patent.

-In the event of a request to postpone the publication of the notice of grant, the publication will be postponed and will be made on or immediately after the date of entry into force of the Convention.
-After the publication, the period of one month starts, within which the request for unitary effect can be filed, if a unitary patent is desired.
+If a request is made to postpone the publication of the notice of grant, the publication will be delayed until the date of entry into force of the Convention or immediately after.
+Following the publication, there will be a one-month period in which the request for unitary effect can be filed if a unitary patent is desired.

-The request will make a European patent eligible for the UPC system that would otherwise have been granted before the start of the new system and will avoid that applicants miss opportunities to obtain a Unitary patent in the transitional phase.
+This request ensures that a European patent remains eligible for the UPC system and prevents applicants from missing opportunities to obtain a Unitary patent during the transitional phase.

-The Unitary patent will only ever have an effect in the EU member states that have both ratified the Unified Patent Court Agreement (UPCA) and are taking part in the United Patent Regulation at the time that the particular United patent is registered.
-Currently, the following EU states cannot be covered with a Unitary patent: Spain, Poland, Croatia, Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania, Slovakia.
+It’s important to note that the Unitary patent will only have an effect in EU member states that have ratified the Unified Patent Court Agreement (UPCA) and are participating in the United Patent Regulation at the time of registration.
+Currently, the following EU states are not eligible for a Unitary patent: Spain, Poland, Croatia, Cyprus, Czech Republic, Greece, Hungary, Ireland, Romania, Slovakia

-Moreover, the Unitary patent will also not apply in all EPC member states which are not eligible to be signatories of the UPCA: Iceland, Norway, Turkey, Switzerland, Serbia, Albania, Macedonia and the United Kingdom (UK).
+Additionally, the Unitary patent does not apply to EPC member states that are not eligible to be signatories of the UPCA, including Iceland, Norway, Turkey, Switzerland, Serbia, Albania, Macedonia, and the United Kingdom (UK).

 4. Summary

-In summary, the applicants for European patents will have the following transitional measures after January 1, 2023:
+In summary, after January 1, 2023, applicants for European patents will have the following transitional measures available:

 • A) early request for unitary effect of a European patent